Season Image

 Many experienced bettors view handicapping horse races as a science.
 Others consider it an art form.
 Either way, the first step toward spending countless enjoyable afternoons at Tampa Bay Downs is understanding that each race is a unique event, with a virtually infinite number of possible outcomes.

-The result of any race can hinge on so many factors: speed, a horse’s class, the surface (at Tampa Bay Downs, dirt or grass), track condition, pace, running style, jockey skill and another couple of dozen or so we lack space to mention.
+The result of any race can hinge on so many factors: speed, a horse's class, the surface (at Tampa Bay Downs, dirt or grass), track condition, pace, running style, jockey skill — and another couple of dozen we lack space to mention.

-Trainers attempt to enter their horses “where they belong” — ideally, against horses of similar or lesser quality.
-They also look for races on a surface and at a distance their horse has shown a liking for in the past, or a race with conditions they think will work in their favor based on their horse’s breeding, running style and past performances.
-And every trainer at the track vies for the services of a top jockey.
+Trainers attempt to enter their horses "where they belong" — ideally against horses of similar or lesser quality.
+They also look for races on a surface and at a distance their horse has shown a liking for in the past, or a race with conditions they think will work in their favor based on their horse's breeding, running style and past performances.
+Every trainer at the track also vies for the services of a top jockey.

 Tampa Bay Downs fans are fortunate to receive educated insights before each race from "Paddock Preview" host Ren Carothers over the closed-circuit TV feed.
 Carothers is devoted to her craft, familiarizing herself with a horse's style and ability, trainer patterns and jockeys most capable of guiding a long shot to victory.